pivot-access-ltd/bma-offline-docs/src/configuration-settings-reference-6347.md

 - *Enable DNSSEC validation*: If you wish to enable DNSSEC validation of upstream zones, you can choose the method from this dropdown list.
 This is only used when MAAS is running its own DNS server.
 This value is used as the value of 'dnssec_validation' in the DNS server config.

-- *List of external networks*: You can also provide a ist of external networks to be used for MAAS DNS resolution.
+- *List of external networks*: You can also provide a list of external networks to be used for MAAS DNS resolution.
 MAAS keeps a list of networks that are allowed to use MAAS for DNS resolution.
 This option allows you to add extra, previously-unknown networks to the trusted ACL where this list of networks is kept.
 It also supports specifying IPs or ACL names.

 <a href="#heading--NTP-service"><h3 id="heading--NTP service">NTP service</h3></a>

 Access the NTP service is controlled using *Settings* > *Network* > *NTP*.
-You can enter the address of NTP servers, specified as IP addresses or hostnames delimited by commas and/or spaces, to be used as time references for MAAS itself, the machines MAAS deploys, and devices that make use of MAAS's DHCP services.
+You can enter the address of NTP servers, specified as IP addresses or hostnames delimited by commas and/or spaces, to be used as time references for MAAS itself, the machines MAAS deploys, and devices that make use of MAAS DHCP services.

 You can also instruct MAAS to *Use external NTP only*, so that all daemons and machines refer directly to the external NTP server (and not to each other).
-If this is not set, only region controller hosts will be configured to use those external NTP servers; rack contoller hosts will in turn refer to the regions' NTP servers, and deployed machines will refer to the racks' NTP servers.
+If this is not set, only region controller hosts will be configured to use those external NTP servers; rack controller hosts will in turn refer to the regions' NTP servers, and deployed machines will refer to the racks' NTP servers.

 <a href="#heading--Syslog-configuration"><h3 id="heading--Syslog configuration">Syslog configuration</h3></a>